If you're a charity and want to find out more about the application process, our guide will provide the information you need.

 If you are not a registered charity, you are not eligible to apply for funding under the Energy Redress Scheme.

 Charities will not be able to apply for funding through this scheme if they or their delivery partners have close links to energy companies in England, Scotland and Wales regulated by Ofgem.
-This is because such companies could themselves be the subject of possible Ofgem enforcement action.

 Examples include suppliers of electricity or gas, electricity or gas network operators and energy generators.